 Scout Groups are quite often on the lookout for new ways of fundraising for different projects, trips and equipment.
 The team here at Project X are all keen Scout Leaders and together, we’ve organised many a fundraiser.
-Here are our top 5 ways to raise funds…
+Here are 5 of our favourite ways to raise funds…

 Challenges are a brilliant way to raise funds.
 You can create a real hype about the cause you’re working for and the challenge you’re setting yourself.
 Picking a challenge can be a little tricky and there are a few things to take into account whilst choosing:

 - How many people are going to be taking part?

 - How physically demanding do you want the challenge to be?

 - Do you want to organise your own challenge?

 At the end of the day, you need to create or find a challenge that will push you and the other participants – if you are truly pushing yourself people are more likely to donate or sponsor you.
 You could hike, cycle, row, climb, swim… Pick a distance that means something – like the distance between two important places or the length of a trail etc.